The Lancet: History

 The Lancet was founded in 1823 by Thomas Wakley, an English surgeon who named it after the surgical instrument called a lancet (scalpel).
 Wakley was motivated to create the journal due to alleged corruption of medical services he saw in London.
-According to BBC, the journal was initially considered to be radical following its founding.
-The Lancet said that unlike other medical journals, that it claimed were created and owned by elites, it was founded by a "marginal" medical professional with no reputation and his unique left-leaning position in medicine.
-Throughout its history, the journal has been considered one of the most prestigious in the world and has played an important role in reforming the healthcare system of United Kingdom.
+On its founding, the journal had a "radical slant", challenging what its founder saw as the corruption, nepotism, and incompetence of the academic establishment of its day.
+Throughout its history, the journal has been considered one of the most prestigious in the world and has played an important role in reforming the healthcare system of the United Kingdom.

 1823 issue of The Lancet, written by Thomas Wakley, explained the journal's purpose.
 Wakley said its goal was to inform and teach the people about medicine.
 Wakley then began reprinting lectures from his professor at United Hospitals for free in the journal.
 This caused some controversy, as the lectures usually cost £15 to listen and were republished without permission.
 The Lancet was eventually sued by multiple people for copyright infringement and defamation; every lawsuit was won by the journal, increasing its reputation among readers.
-Two years after the journal's foundation, over 4,000 people subscribed to The Lancet; its publications cost one sixpence.
-The Lancets readership grew and many people started writing for the journal, like pamphleteer William Cobbett.
+Two years after the journal's foundation, over 4,000 people subscribed to The Lancet; its publications cost sixpence.
+The Lancets readership grew, and many people started writing for the journal, including pamphleteer William Cobbett.
 Seven years after The Lancet's foundation, the journal's subscriptions grew to 8,000+.
 In 1840, the journal experienced growth and "dominated" medical news in the UK.

 Members of the Wakley family retained editorship of the journal until 1908.
 In 1921, The Lancet was acquired by Hodder & Stoughton.
 Elsevier acquired The Lancet from Hodder & Stoughton in 1991.
 The Lancet is known for its positive views on social justice.
 The journal expressed its solidarity with the George Floyd protests in 2020 and formed a "Group for Racial Equity"; it also published a special issue in December 2022 that discussed promoting racial and ethnic equity in science and other practices.
 Richard Horton, its editor-in-chief since 1995, has stated that the journal practices "health equity" by dedicating more articles on problems related to low and middle-income countries, more than other medical journals.
 Senior editor of the journal, Maneet Virdi, has said that The Lancet stands against racism and all other forms of discrimination.